-- (1) The dependent variable is a firm decision to operate or not in a market. - Entry in a market can be understood in a broad sense - e.g., entry in an industry; opening a new store; introducing a new product; adopting a new technology; release of a new movie; participate in an auction, etc. - (2) There is a fixed sunk cost associated with being active in the market; - (3) The payoff of being active in the market depends on the number (and the characteristics) of other firms active in the market, i.e., the model is a game.
+- (1) The dependent variable is a firm decision to operate or not in a market. - (2) There is a fixed cost associated with being active in the market. - (3) The profit of being active in the market depends on the number (and the characteristics) of other firms active in the market.